Dollar steadies after slide as greenback funding stays tight

 "People still feel that the downside risk is far more prevalent...this is a traders' market, we're going to get levels where people look to fade this again."

-The New Zealand dollar NZD=D3 fell 0.5% to $0.5800, while the Korean won KRW= handed back a small fraction of Tuesday's 3% gain.
+The New Zealand dollar NZD=D3 steadied at $0.5834, while the Korean won KRW= extended Tuesday's 3% gain.
+EMRG/FRX

 ((tom.westbrook@tr.com; +65 6318 4876;))